-Our first semester could hardly be described as ‘business as usual’, but there was a great deal of busyness.
+Our year could hardly be described as ‘business as usual’, but there was a great deal of busyness.
 Due to COVID restrictions, all our activities focused on online and recorded material.
 Choir and Chamber Choir rehearsed online and recorded music by William Grant Still for an international gathering in November.
 Community Choir contributed music to Norfolk Disability Pride in October, Music Recording and Production Society, alongside Music Society, made an hour’s programme for BBC Radio showcasing UEA musicians, and Music Scholars recorded items for a series of Virtual Lunchtime Concerts.
 We also mined our archives to bring UEA Symphony Orchestra to care home residents via playlists, and to primary school children in a specially developed education project.
 As restrictions eased over the spring we prioritised making music in person, nurturing the musical community so many had made sure was sustained by online activities.

 Our concerts in 2020, like everyone else’s, were severely curtailed by COVID-19, but we had a very solid first half of the academic year.
 Three large-scale performances before Christmas played to full or nearly full houses.
 Choir and Symphony Orchestra gave a programme called Myth and Faith (the first three movements of Smetana’s musical foundation myth Ma Vlast followed by the transparent faith of Haydn in the Harmonie Mass) on 22nd November.
 Christmas with UEA Chamber Choir on 8th December and the Carol Concert on 11th December.
 Three Lunchtime Concerts, and the usual plethora of activity from Music Society, made it feel very busy indeed.
 After Christmas, we managed to fit in our concert for Primary Schools on 12th February and Chamber Choir gave a terrific selection of Bach Motets on 8th March, as well as a couple of Lunchtimes.
 Casualties of the virus included 19th March Faure Requiem, Saint Saens Organ Symphony and Lili Boulanger Pour les Funerailles d’un Soldat and a really promising run of Into the Woods, which so nearly made it before the cut-off.